 Frida Kahlo was a woman of extraordinary resilience.
-Severely injured in a bus accident at age eighteen, she suffered from lifelong health problems, having as many as 35 surgeries as a result of the accident.
-She began to paint as an escape from her extreme pain.
-Throughout her career, she created over 140 paintings, many of them symbolizing her own physical and emotional wounds.
-Three Fridas focuses on three of these paintings: Self-Portrait (The Frame), Henry Ford Hospital, and The Wounded Deer.
+Severely injured in a bus accident at age eighteen, she suffered from lifelong health problems, having 35 surgeries as a result of the accident.
+She began to paint to escape from her extreme pain, creating over 140 paintings symbolizing her own physical and emotional wounds.
+Three Fridas focuses on three of these: Self-Portrait (The Frame), Henry Ford Hospital, and The Wounded Deer.

-I. Self-Portrait (The Frame) (1938) is an experimentation of mixed media, including aluminum and glass.
+I. Self-Portrait (The Frame) (1938) is an experimentation of mixed media.
 Kahlo was known for her self-portraits, remarking, “I paint myself because I am so often alone and because I am the subject I know best.”
-However, this self-portrait is unusually more bright and colorful than her others, symbolizing her hope and optimism even while experiencing constant pain.
+This self-portrait is unusually brighter than her others, symbolizing her optimism even while experiencing constant pain.

 III.
 The Wounded Deer (1946) portrays a young stag with a head of Frida mortally wounded by arrows.
 Kahlo expresses her disappointment after her failed spinal operation which she had hoped would relieve her back pain, as well as her emotional wounds from her tumultuous marriage with fellow artist Diego Rivera.
 Yet the deer is still running despite her fatal wounds.
 Even through her horrific physical and psychological anguish, she keeps fighting to survive.

 “I never paint dreams or nightmares.
 I paint my own reality.” – Frida Kahlo

 Jakob Lenhardt (clarinet), Grace Kawamura (violin), Lian Ojakangas (violin), Abigail Choi (viola), and Julia Knowles (cello)